» » Sluice Boxes

 Water flows through a sluice box and gold-bearing sand, gravel, etc. is fed into the upstream end.
 Gold is very dense - heavy for it's size.
 It settles on the bottom of the sluice box in places where the water slows down.
 There are various designs to make this happen.

 A Highbanker is a sluice box on a stand, with a built in "grizzly" (grating) to reject oversize gravel, and a water attachment for the sluice and maybe spraying the grizzly.
-See the photo at the top of the Processing page.
+See the photo at the top of the Mining Equipment page.

 A grizzly is grating or punch plate or coarse screening at a fairly steep angle.
 Paydirt is dumped on and spray bars might wash it.
 Small pieces pass through to the sluice box.
 Larger pieces slide off.

 You dig paydirt and process it...

 Small sluice boxes used for prospecting and hand-digging operations are generally 10 to 18 inches across and 3 to 5 feet long.
 A sluice fed by a large wash plant might be more than two feet across and ten to thirty feet long.

 A major advantage of this sort of sluice is that clean up - removing the accumulated concentrates - is very easy.
 No carpet or moss - just tilt it up into a tub and run a little water through.